JavaScript is required

 • bingo centre operators act fairly in providing commercial fundraising services.

-The inquiry will focus on:
+The inquiry focused on:

 • understanding the customer experience of playing bingo to fundraise and in commercial settings